janakiraman-003/CH18B006_abhiyaan/README.md

 ------------------
 Online
 ------
-Machine Learning by Andrew N.G in Couseera
+Machine Learning by Andrew N.G in Couseera.
-Applied Machine Learning in Python by Illinois university in Coursera Deep Learning by Andrew N.G in Coursera
+Applied Machine Learning in Python by Illinois university in Coursera.
+Deep Learning by Andrew N.G in Coursera.
-Convolution Neural Networks (CS231n) by Stanford University
+Convolution Neural Networks (CS231n) by Stanford University.